 Applicants and those applying on behalf of the performers should be over 18.

 The trust does not make grants for:

 Vocal or instrumental tuition unless part of preparing for a public performance.

 Managing agents and commercial promoters.

 Applications from non-professional performers/performances (concerts by undergraduate university and conservatoire orchestras or music groups will only be considered in exceptional circumstances).

 Orchestras or large organisations, unless a request for a grant forms part of the funding for work that would otherwise not be able to be performed without individual grants.

 The trust committee decision-making process is confidential and the reasons for decisions cannot be disclosed.
 Grants are given once a year, successful applicants notified by 15 December each year.
-The deadline for submissions for this year is 15 November 2021.
+The deadline for submissions for this year is the extended date of 25 November 2023.